Greek PM leaves referendum option open, rules out elections

 ATHENS Greek Prime Minister Alexis Tsipras on Tuesday said he would have to resort to a popular referendum if lenders insist on demands that the government deems unacceptable but was confident of striking a deal to avoid such a scenario.

-Athens is weeks away from running out of cash, but talks with EU and IMF lenders on more aid have been deadlocked over reform measures including pension cuts and labor market liberalization that Greece must implement.
+Athens is weeks away from running out of cash, but talks with EU and IMF lenders on more aid have been deadlocked over reform measures including pension cuts and labour market liberalisation that Greece must implement.
 Speculation has grown that Tsipras could call elections or a referendum to break the impasse.

 Pressed on what the government's options were if no deal was found, Tsipras ruled out snap elections, saying it had only been a few months since the government had been voted in.